ablaom/TumorGrowth/docs/src/api.md

 developers who want to permanently add new models to the package.

-Wherever a model, such as [`bertalanffy`](@ref) or [`gompertz`](@ref), appears in TumorGrowth.jl workflows, any function or other callable can be used, provided it has the right signature.
-The required signature is `mymodel(times, p)`, where `times` is a vector of times and `p` parameters of the model in the form of a named tuple, such as `p = (;
-v0=0.03, ω= 1.5)`.
-The return value of `model` will be the corresponding volumes predicted by the model.
+Wherever a model, such as [`bertalanffy`](@ref) or [`gompertz`](@ref), appears in TumorGrowth.jl workflows, any function or other callable `mymodel` can be used, provided it has the right signature.
+The required signature is `mymodel(times, p)`, where `times` is a vector of times and `p` parameters of the model in the form of a named tuple, such as `p = (; v0=0.03, ω= 1.5)`.
+The return value of `mymodel` will be the corresponding volumes predicted by the model.

 If the implementation of `mymodel` requires numerically solving an ordinary differential equation, follow the example given for the `bertalanffy2` model, which appears